Griffon Bruxellois: Description

 The Griffon Bruxellois is typically a small breed with a sturdy frame.
 The average adult Griffon stands from 9–11 in tall, and weighs 8–10 lb.
 They have domed heads, short noses, and an underbite.
 Their human-like facial features were the inspiration for the Ewok.

 The Griffon comes in two coat variants, wiry/rough and smooth coat.
 Their fur can be red, black and tan, or black and reddish in color.
 The short hair Griffon requires little grooming while the wiry/rough coat Griffon requires weekly grooming attention.

-Generally, breeders will dock tails and crop ears on puppies for sale.
+Often, breeders will dock tails and crop ears on puppies for sale.
 This practice is illegal in most of Europe and increasingly frowned on in the United States, but still practiced in some places.

 Temperament

-The Griffon Bruxellois is known to display a visible air of self-importance.
-A Griffon should not be shy or aggressive, but they are very emotionally sensitive, and because of this, should be socialized carefully at a young age.
-Griffons should also be alert, inquisitive and interested in their surroundings.
+The Fédération Cynologique Internationale describes the Griffon Bruxellois as a well-balanced dog, proud, alert, not timid nor aggressive, and very attached to its owner.
+The AKC also states that they have a low threshold for loneliness, and a very sensitive nature that leads them to reply poorly to harsh corrections or training methods.
+Griffons tend to be curious and are endowed with great memory and cleanliness.

 Griffons tend to bond with one human more than others, and are very good with children provided they are not teased.
 They are not very patient but love to play.
 Griffons tend to get along well with other animals in the house, including cats, ferrets, and other dogs.
 However, they have no concept of their own relative size and may attempt to dominate dogs much larger than themselves.